Best Cheap Health Insurance in Montana (2025)

 Catastrophic plans aren't eligible for subsidies.
 If you earn a low income, you can get a higher plan tier for less than you'd pay for a Catastrophic plan.

-Extra discounts and free health insurance in Montana
+Extra discounts and free health insurance plans in Montana

-Free and discounted health insurance is available to Montana residents who make a low income.
+Free and discounted medical insurance is available to Montana residents who make a low income.

-Medicaid: Best for free health insurance in Montana
+Medicaid: Best for free health insurance plans in Montana

-You may qualify for free health insurance, called Montana Medicaid, if you earn about $21,000 per year or less ($44,000 per year or less for a family of four).
+You may qualify for free health insurance, called Montana Medicaid, if you earn about $21,000 per year or less as an individual ($44,000 per year or less for a family of four).
 Pregnant women and children can get coverage with a higher household income.

 Silver plans with cost-sharing reductions: Best if you don't qualify for Medicaid